Done deal: How the peace process sold out the Palestinians

 In the first of these, we look at how reality is changing to prepare for Israel's permanent annexation of large parts of the West Bank.

-In subsequent articles, we will consider how the status of refugees is changing; how access to the Old City in Jerusalem has been restricted; how the stranglehold over Gaza has been progressively tightened; and, finally, how promises of "jam tomorrow," with large sums of money dangled to entice Palestinians into agreeing to an inequitable deal, are nothing new.
+In other articles, we consider how the status of refugees is changing; how access to the Old City in Jerusalem has been restricted; how the stranglehold over Gaza has been progressively tightened; and, finally, how financial incentives and threats, with large sums of money dangled to entice Palestinians into agreeing to an inequitable deal or the withdrawal of funds to compel them to do so, are nothing new.

 This article is available in French on Middle East Eye French edition.